-Sample expenditure description and voucher number Sample expenditure amount reported Documentation exists to support expenditure in accordance with IP's applicable rules and procedures and agreements with the agency?
-(Y/N) - document the evidence reviewed Activity is related to expenditure in accordance with work plan?
+Sample expenditure description and voucher number Sample expenditure amount reported exists to support expenditure in accordance with IP's applicable rules and procedures and agreements with the agency?
+(Y/N) - Activity is related to expenditure in accordance with work plan?
 (Y/N) - document the line item in the budget or work plan Expenditure has been reviewed and approved in accordance with IP's applicable rules and procedures and agreements with the agency?
-(Y/N) - document the level of review and approval FACE form submitted to the agency and in IP's accounting records and bank statement?
-Supporting documents are stamped 'PAID from UNICEF grant', indicating which agency funded the transaction or coded to and recorded in a UNICEF specific fund?
-(Y/N) Expenditure was recorded in the IP's accounting records and reflected in a certified FACE form in the period in which it was incurred (Y/N) Price paid for goods or services against United Nations agreed standard rates (if readily available) and according to budget Comment / finding Expense # 1234, from 3-Jan for Four fences Invoice 123 from 1- Jan for \$100. \$1,000 Yes, reviewed: Purchase request # 123 for \$1,000 for Fences Invoice # 456 from Acme Store for four fences for \$1,000 Purchase request # 789 for \$1,000 Check #012 for \$1,000 made to Acme Store Goods receipt #345 for Four fences Agrees to activity Construction of fenced and shaded playground, item 1.5 Fencing.
+(Y/N) - document the level of review and approval Expenditure was reflected on a certified FACE form submitted to the agency and in IP's accounting records and bank statement?
+(Y/N) Supporting documents are stamped 'PAID from UNICEF grant', indicating which agency funded the transaction or coded to and recorded in a UNICEF specific fund?
+(Y/N) Expenditure was recorded in the IP's accounting records and reflected in a certified FACE form in the period in which it was incurred (Y/N) Price paid for goods or services against United Nations agreed standard rates (if readily available) and according to budget Comment / finding Expense # 1234, from 3-Jan for Four fences Invoice 123 from 1- Jan for \$100. \$1,000 Fences Invoice # 456 from Acme Store for four fences for \$1,000 Agrees to activity Construction of fenced and shaded playground, item 1.5 Fencing.
 Yes, Payment request was approved by the Finance Manager, Invoice and payment request signed by the Project manager.
-Check signed by Finance director and Office manager. system that makes up the FACE form amounts.
-Viewed check # 123 from 13- Jan for \$1,000 and agreed it to the January bank The invoice was coded to fund A123, which is the fund used to record UNICEF funded project - Construction of playground.
-The same fund # was used to record the transaction in the IP accounting system.
-Yes, the invoice and payment were incurred and recorded in January.
-The FACE form is for Jan-Mar.
-Price is No issues noted.
+Check signed by Finance director and Office manager.
+Yes, agreed to the download from the IP's system that makes up the FACE form amounts.
+Viewed check # 123 from 13-Jan for \$1,000 and agreed it to the January bank statement.
+The invoice was coded to fund A123, which is the fund used to record UNICEF funded project - Construction of playground.
+The same fund # was used to record the transaction in the IP accounting system. and payment were incurred Three competitive bids were evaluated Price is cheaper than the budgeted\$1, 250.
+No issues noted.
 IP to provide constructi on contract.